wahidrachmawan/uNode/README.md

 https://github.com/wahidrachmawan/uNode.git?path=Assets/uNode3
 ```

-Alternatively, open Packages/manifest.json and add the following to the dependencies block:
+Or, open Packages/manifest.json and add the following to the dependencies block:

 ```json
 {